15 Bedroom Feng Shui Layout Ideas for Better Energy

 5. Clear the Space Under Your Bed

 The area beneath your bed should remain clear to allow chi to circulate freely around your sleeping body.
-Storing items under the bed creates stagnant energy and can manifest as blocked energy in your life, potentially leading to health issues or feeling stuck in various life areas.
+Storing items under the bed creates stagnant energy that can manifest as blocked energy in your life.

 6. Avoid Positioning Your Bed Under a Window

-Heavy curtains, Roman shades, or plantation shutters can help mitigate the unstable energy created by window placement.
-Additionally, consider positioning the headboard slightly away from the wall to create a small buffer zone if the window is directly behind the bed.
+Heavy curtains, Roman shades, or plantation shutters can help mitigate the unstable energy created by window placement behind the bed.

 7. Keep Mirrors Out of Direct View from Bed

-Mirrors are powerful feng shui tools that activate and redirect energy, but they can be too stimulating in the bedroom.
-Avoid positioning mirrors where they directly reflect the bed, as this can create restless energy, disturb sleep, and according to feng shui tradition, invite third-party energy into relationships.
+Mirrors are powerful feng shui tools that activate and redirect energy, but they can be too stimulating for the bedroom.
+Avoid positioning mirrors where they directly reflect the bed, as this creates restless energy, disturbs sleep, and according to feng shui tradition, invites third-party energy into relationships.

 8. Choose Soothing, Balanced Colors

 Color psychology plays a significant role in feng shui bedroom design.
-Opt for soft, skin-tone colors that promote relaxation and intimacy.
-Excellent choices include warm beiges, soft creams, gentle terracottas, dusty roses, and muted cocoas.
-These colors create a cocooning effect that supports rest and romance.
+Opt for soft, skin-tone colors that promote relaxation and intimacy — warm beiges (Benjamin Moore Pale Oak OC-20, Farrow & Ball String), soft creams, gentle terracottas, dusty roses, and muted cocoas all create the cocooning quality that supports rest and romance.

 9. Incorporate Pairs and Symmetry for Relationship Energy